HITECHCRIME/HC_OVERVIEW/README.md

 # SONG IDEAS
 - song based on INFJ character - intuition, feeling, judgement
 - For heavy futura album about void miners >  ICE7 - rare type of ice (Eve Online vibes)
+- idea make a synthetic language to sing/rap in

 ---
 ---